ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 \end{center}
 \vspace{10mm}

-\newcommand{\titleAD}{Angle Sensor}
-\phantomsection
-\addcontentsline{toc}{subsection}{\TOCLabelII \titleAD}

-- **\TitleFormatII{\titleAD}**
+## Angle Sensor

 - Direction: in degrees, changes the position of the middle point of the activation threshold
 - Width: in degrees, changes the size of the activation threshold
 - Output value: from $-1$ to $1$
 - Trigger
   - Normal: sends an output when the arrow is inside the activation threshold
   - Outside: sends an output when the arrow is outside the activation threshold
   - Note: the arrow will always try to point up no matter the orientation (in the direction of highest slope of the plane it is in)
 - Outputs

 \vspace{2mm}
 \begin{center}